-Music began with studying piano at The Juilliard School from age eight in the Preparatory Division, to later earning degrees from Juilliard, studying with Sasha Gorodnitzki and Rosina Lhévinne.
-I won the Kosciuszko Foundation's Chopin Prize and the Morris Loeb Prize from Juilliard.
-I gave solo recitals, played a concerto with the St. Paul Chamber Orchestra, and then accompanied many recitals of Kyung-Wha Chung, Yo-Yo Ma (including his New York debut in Carnegie Recital Hall), Renata Tebaldi, and Jon Vickers, among others.
-With Vickers, I toured in Canada and the United States, and there is a commercial recording (VAI) of us performing Schubert's Die Winterreise.
-I returned to the piano in 2008 after many years, and have begun performing in public again.
-My first performance, in 2009 is on YouTube, of Málaga, from Iberia by Albéniz.
-Then, in 2011 I was able to make a recording of the entire Iberia, which prompted me to build this website.
+Peter Schaaf first entered the Juilliard School of Music at age eight, and continued there to get bachelor’s and master’s degrees, studying piano with Sascha Gorodnitzki and Rosina Lhévinne.
+He won the Kosciuszko Foundation's Chopin Prize and the Morris Loeb Prize from Juilliard.
+He had a brief solo career, including a concerto appearance with the St. Paul Chamber Orchestra, then concentrated on chamber music and accompanying.
+He played recitals with Kyung-Wha Chung, Yo-Yo Ma (including his New York debut in Carnegie Recital Hall), Renata Tebaldi, Jon Vickers, and many others.
+With Vickers, he toured in Canada and the United States, and there is a commercial recording (VAI) of them performing Schubert's Die Winterreise.

-I've had photos, mostly of musicians and concerts, published in Time, Life, Newsweek and People magazines, and many photos in the New York Times Arts & Leisure section over the years.
-Artists I've photographed for posters, CD and LP covers include Peter Schickele, Rob Kapilow, Vladimir Ashkenazy, Elly Ameling, Isaac Stern, Rudolf Serkin, Peter Serkin, Carol Wincenc, and Seiji Ozawa.
+His love of portraiture, his fascination with photography, and his desire to stay at home with his family, steered him into a career as photographer, and he eventually stopped playing the piano for twenty-five years.
+He specialized in portraits of musicians, which were published in Time, Life, Newsweek and People magazines, and he had many photo assignments for the New York Times.
+Artists he has photographed for posters, CD and LP covers include Vladimir Ashkenazy, Elly Ameling, Isaac Stern, Rudolf Serkin, Peter Serkin, Peter Schickele, Rob Kapilow, Carol Wincenc, and Seiji Ozawa.